Information and History

 The Museum’s collections for research, teaching, and display now include around 14,000 minerals, cut gemstones, fossils, rocks, cave formations, lapidary items and geophysical instruments (both working and historical).
 It has the largest public display of minerals from Virginia in the state.
 Most of the items in the collections have been donated by alumni, students, friends, or faculty of the University, who acquired specimens through field work or purchase.
 Some items have been deliberately purchased with funds from generous donors.
 Over the years, funds from sales, private donations provided by alumni and friends, department funding, grants, and other awards have supported the museum’s operations.

 The Allosaurus fragilis dinosaur model is a life-size cast from the well-known Cleveland Lloyd Quarry in Utah, acquired in the mid-1970’s.
 It was put together by paleontology faculty member Dr. Richard Bambach and Evan Deemer, a former student, with assistance from Conrad Krist (M.S.
 Geology 1975).
+The dinosaur cast was removed on December 9, 2021, after 47 years on display but will be replaced soon.

 In 1994, a mineral sale was held to generate funds for the operation of the museum.
 Now known as the GeoFair and Mineral Sale, it was started by Donald V. Dalton (Geology 1960) and Dr. Susan Eriksson, then Director of the Museum.
 Don has returned almost every year to work with the Geosciences Department and Geology Club in conducting this annual fundraising event for the Museum.
 Over the years, other dealers have participated, including Keith Williams, Russell Guy, Andy Dietz, and Frank Smith.
 In 2010, the annual Mineral Show and Sale at the museum added hands-on family-friendly activities throughout the museum, led by geoscience students and faculty.
 This aspect of the GeoFair and Sale has grown every year, with more than 900 visitors in 2018!